-Recent accounting pronouncements - In June 2016, the Financial Accounting Standards Board issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements, which created a new credit impairment standard for financial assets measured at amortized cost and available-for-sale debt securities.
+Recently adopted accounting standards - In June 2016, the Financial Accounting Standards Board issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Statements, which created a new credit impairment standard for financial assets measured at amortized cost and available-for-sale debt securities.
 The ASU requires financial assets measured at amortized cost (including loans, trade receivables, and held-to-maturity debt securities) to be presented at the net amount expected to be collected, through an allowance for credit losses that are expected to occur over the remaining life of the asset, rather than through incurred losses.
 The measurement of credit losses for newly recognized financial assets (other than certain purchased assets) and subsequent changes in the allowance for credit losses are recorded in the statement of activities as the amounts expected to be collected change.
 The ASU is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-Management is in the process of evaluating the impact of this accounting pronouncement.
+TMC adopted the new standard on July 1, 2023, using the modified-retrospective approach, which did not have a material impact on the financial statements as of and for the year ended June 30, 2024.
+Therefore, there was no cumulative effect to beginning net assets as it was determined to be immaterial.